sreelakshmiarjun27/PCAMLNN/README.md

 1. Standardization:
    The dataset is standardized using StandardScaler from sklearn.preprocessing.
 This ensures that all features have a mean of 0 and a standard deviation of 1, which is crucial for PCA.

-3. PCA Application:
+2. PCA Application:
    The PCA transformation is performed with PCA(n_components=2) from sklearn.decomposition.
 This reduces the dataset to two principal components.
    The explained variance ratio for each component is displayed, helping to understand how much variance is captured by each principal component.

-5. Visualization:
+3. Visualization:

   The code generates two scatter plots:
   One showing the original data using the first two features (Area and Perimeter).
   The other showing the transformed data in terms of the first two principal components.
   A bar plot and cumulative variance line graph illustrate how much variance is explained by each principal component.

-7. Interactive Widget:
+4. Interactive Widget:
    An interactive widget, powered by ipywidgets, allows users to dynamically explore the effect of varying the number of principal components on the cumulative variance explained.

-5.Advanced PCA :
+5. Advanced PCA :
    A graph showing Robust PCA :Variation Estimation

 **Example Output**